CleverCloud/documentation/content/doc/administrate/cron.md

   All the servers are configured to use Coordinated Universal Time (UTC), please keep it in mind when configuring cron tasks to run at a specific hour.
 {{< /callout >}}

-_* For more information about the syntax, you can check <a href="https://en.wikipedia.org/wiki/Cron">this page</a>_
+For more information about the syntax, you can check [the Wikipedia page of cron](https://en.wikipedia.org/wiki/Cron).

 ## Restrictions

 There are two restrictions about the usage of crontab on our platform:

-* The special date `@reboot` is not available since the crontab is added after the startup of the instance
+- The special date `@reboot` is not available since the crontab is added after the startup of the instance
-* You must use the absolute path of commands
+- You must use the absolute path of commands

 {{< callout type="warning" >}}
   We do not currently support the clustering of cron tasks, you must manage it yourself if your application requires more than one instance.
 {{< /callout >}}

 ## $ROOT

 You can use the special token `$ROOT` to refer to the root folder of your application.

 Example of `clevercloud/cron.json` which executes the file `cron.php` every 5 minutes: